madz0/CQmvc/README.md

 Route -> this folder contains Route Class(es)
 ```

 Those three folders are the main folders of any Application.
-In CQmvc, there is a consept of Classpath.
+In CQmvc, there is a consept of ClassPath.
 Meaning, some folders are in Frameworks Classpath and every classes that you put in there, with a few Rules, can be seen by Controllers and Views and thus no need to include or imports or whatever.
 This can be a greate saving in developers coding time.

-These Classpath folders are:
+These ClassPath folders are:

 ```
 Model